getbubblenow/bubble-flexrouter/README.md

 It should always be running.
 Set it to run at system startup.

+The user that bubble-flexrouter runs as must have sufficient privileges to add and remove IP routes from the system routing table.
+This usually means Administrator on Windows or root on Mac OS.

 The service requires some environment variables to be set:

  * `BUBBLE_FR_SSH_KEY` - full path to the *private* SSH key